rivka-levit/contact-form-api/README.md

-## Form Submission API
+# Form Submission RestAPI

-Backend for storing and managing data that comes from submission forms from static websites.
+### Store and manage messages from submission forms